AlexandreSouzaRocha/poc-react-microfrontend/README.md

 ## <b>Microfrontends</b>
 <hr>
-<h3>This project has 5 micro frontends to demonstrate how its works and his  functionality.
-Below we have a simple table explaining what is each micro frontend and his speciality</h3>
+This project has 5 micro frontends to demonstrate how its works and his  functionality.
+Below we have a simple table explaining what is each micro frontend and his speciality

 - react-single-spa-root:
   - Main application responsible for routing and linking each microfrontend